KavetiShivanjali/8-Week-SQL-Challenge-Data-with-Danny/Case Study #2/Solution_A.md

-# A. Pizza Metric Solutions & Explanations
+# A. 🍕Pizza Metric Solutions & Explanations
 <b> 1.
 How many pizzas were ordered?</b>

   <b> Solution:</b>